carbonblack/cb-virustotal-connector/README.md

 endpoints identified as malware by VirusTotal.
 Only binaries submitted by the connector for analysis will be included in the generated Intelligence Feed.

+**To use this connector, you must have a VirusTotal Private API key.** You can apply for a private API key through the VirusTotal web interface.

 ## Installation Quickstart

 As root on your Carbon Black or other RPM based 64-bit Linux distribution server: